OctopusDeploy/blog/blog/2024-06/dynamic-environments-with-k8s-and-octopus/index.md

 ![](gh_pull_request.png)

 Once the PR is approved and closed, the GH Action triggers the runbook.

 ![](gh_actions_destroy_infrastructure.png)

-The runbook run is successful.
+The namespace and databases are deleted and now we an move onto the next feature branch!

 ## Limitations